crim-ca/weaver/docs/source/processes.rst

 If desired, parameter ``weaver.wps_output_context`` can also be defined in the :ref:`conf_settings` in order to employ a default directory location nested under ``weaver.wps_output_dir`` when ``X-WPS-Output-Context`` header is omitted from the request.
-By default, this parameter is not defined (empty) in order to store :term:`Job` results directly under the configured :ter:`WPS` output directory.
+By default, this parameter is not defined (empty) in order to store :term:`Job` results directly under the configured :term:`WPS` output directory.

 .. note::
     Header ``X-WPS-Output-Context`` is ignored when using `S3` buckets for output location since they are stored